lucasjgordon/SlackForm/README.md

 Created by [lucasjgordon](http://www.lucasjgordon.com)

 ## Requirement
-This module is designed to be run on Parse Cloud Code.
+This module is designed to be run on [Parse Cloud Code](https://parse.com/).
 If you haven't used Parse before, they offer an awesome BaaS service to help you get your apps up and running quickly across all platforms.
-Definitely [check them out](https://parse.com/).

 ## Basic Usage
-Add slackform.js to your /cloud directory.
+Add slackform.js to your cloud/ directory.
 Then in main.js, include the module using:

 ````javascript
 var slackform = require('cloud/slackform.js');